A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Channel Measurements

-According to the characteristics of the single-hop paths, it can be analyzed that the MPCs with similar angles are contributed by the same propagation scatterer in both communication and sensing PADPs, and the AOD is the actual angle between the scatterer and TX antenna.
-Moreover, considering the round-trip characteristics of sensing echo paths, the propagation distance acquired through measurements is twice the actual distance from the scatterers to the TX/RX antenna.
-Therefore, the absolute delay and AOD of sensing MPCs can determine the location of environmental objects, enabling localization.
-As demonstrated in Fig. \ref{fig_4a}, the scenario distribution, including the walls around the hall, the east and west pillars, and the irregular building, is presented clearly, which can be corresponded to Fig. \ref{fig_3}.
-At the location of corridors and doors (e.g., in the area around angle 45$^\circ$ in Fig. \ref{fig_4a}), MPCs are relatively disorderly due to multiple reflections, diffractions, etc., caused by irregular scatterers.
+Based on the characteristics of single-hop reflections, it can be analyzed that the MPCs with similar AOD are contributed by the same propagation scatterer in both communication and sensing PADPs.
+Moreover, considering the round-trip characteristics of sensing paths, the propagation distance obtained through measurements is twice the actual distance between the scatterers and the TX/RX antenna.
+As a result, the absolute delay and AOD of sensing MPCs can be used to determine the location of environmental objects, enabling localization.
+As demonstrated in Fig. \ref{fig_4a}, the scenario distribution, including the walls around the hall, the east and west pillars, and the irregularly shaped building, is presented clearly, which can be corresponded to Fig. \ref{fig_3}.
+However, at the location of corridors and doors (e.g., in the area around angle 45$^\circ$ in Fig. \ref{fig_4a}), MPCs are randomly distributed due to multiple reflections, diffractions, etc., caused by irregular scatterers.

-However, the propagation distance in the communication NLOS paths could not intuitively mirror the actual distance between the scatterers and the TX antenna, since the reflection location of the propagation paths is unknown.
-Hence, communication PADPs can only present the scatterer distribution of the angular domain.
-In PADP of communication position 1, as illustrated in Fig. \ref{fig_4b}, the high-power MPCs are reflected by partial south, north, and east walls, and the power of the LOS path is the most dominant.
-Moreover, the major channel scatterers, corresponding to high-power MPCs, are also marked in PADPs of communication position 2 (in Fig. \ref{fig_4c}) and position 3 (in Fig. \ref{fig_4d}).
-Note that some MPCs with lower power are not marked one by one in these figures.
+In communication measurements, the delay parameter is associated with the overall signal propagation from TX to RX.
+For single-hop paths at the NLOS condition, the distance between the TX antenna and the scatterer can be geometrically calculated based on the delay and angle.
+However, for multi-hop paths, the distance cannot be determined.
+Instead, the angle between the TX antenna to the first-hop scatterer is always intuitively reflected by the AOD of MPCs in the PADP.
+Based on the above analysis, it can be observed from angular domain that the high-power MPCs in communication PADP 1 (as illustrated in Fig. \ref{fig_4b}) are associated with partial south, north, and east walls, with the LOS path exhibiting the highest power.
+Moreover, the primary channel scatterers, corresponding to high-power MPCs, are also marked in the PADPs of communication position 2 (Fig. \ref{fig_4c}) and position 3 (Fig. \ref{fig_4d}).